 5. Mimir Software Package - Data Release Manager (MSP-DRM) - early version of package to manage moving PPOL-processed GPIPS fields to the data-release 'candidates' disk file system.
-Not needed by general Mimir or GPIPS users.
+Not needed by general Mimir or GPIPS users. (removed from service)

 6. Mimir Software Package - Mosaicking and Overlay Tool (MSP-MOT) - a GUI-based IDL "project" to stitch together GPIPS images and POLCATS into larger mosaicked images with polarization vector overlays (saves as FITS and/or TIFF files).
-[Early version in alpha-level testing]

-To fetch the S/W
+Links to fetch the S/W

 Astrolib_MSP - 20140325 - the frozen version of astrolib needed by the packages below